Sending money abroad is not complicated once you understand the process.

 - Account name

 - Bank name

 - Bank account number

-You can get all this information by looking at a bank statement, logging into your account online or asking in a branch.
+You can normally get all this information from a bank statement, logging into the account online, or asking within a branch.

-A money transfer specialist can assist you and help double-check the details before you transfer your money abroad.
+A money transfer specialist can assist you with this and help double-check the details.

-If you are on this page, you probably already suspect there may be cheaper options than your bank.
+While a bank might seem an obvious option, if you are on this page, you probably already suspect there may be cheaper options out there.

 Compared: Banks vs Money Transfer Companies

 Convenient and familiar

 High fees & not the best exchange rates